UtrechtUniversity/irods-consistency-check/README.md

 The command line switches are displayed below:
 ```
- usage: ichk [-h] [-f FQDN] (-r RESOURCE | -v VAULT ) [-o OUTPUT]
+usage: ichk [-h] [-f FQDN] (-r RESOURCE | -v VAULT | -l DATA_OBJECT_LIST_FILE)
-             [-m {human,csv}] [-t TRUNCATE] [-T TIMEOUT] [-s COLLECTION]
+            [-o OUTPUT] [-m {human,csv}] [-t TRUNCATE] [-T TIMEOUT]

- Check recursively if an iRods resource is consistent with its vault or vice
- versa
+            [-s ROOT_COLLECTION]

+Check consistency between iRODS data objects and files in vaults.

 optional arguments:
   -h, --help            show this help message and exit
   -f FQDN, --fqdn FQDN  FQDN of resource
   -r RESOURCE, --resource RESOURCE
                         iRODS path of resource
   -v VAULT, --vault VAULT
                         Physical path of the resource vault
+  -l DATA_OBJECT_LIST_FILE, --data-object-list DATA_OBJECT_LIST_FILE
+                        Check replicas of a list of data objects on this
+                        server.
   -o OUTPUT, --output OUTPUT
                         Write output to file
   -m {human,csv}, --format {human,csv}
                         Output format
   -t TRUNCATE, --truncate TRUNCATE
                         Truncate the output to the width of the console
   -T TIMEOUT, --timeout TIMEOUT
                         Sets the maximum amount of seconds to wait for server
                         responses, default 600.
 Increase this to account for
                         longer-running queries.
-   -s COLLECTION, --root-collection COLLECTION
+  -s ROOT_COLLECTION, --root-collection ROOT_COLLECTION
-                         Only check this collection and its subcollections, rather
+                        Only check a particular collection and its
-                         than all collections.
+                        subcollections.

 ```

-You need to either supply a resource or a vault path, but not both.
+You need to supply either a resource, a vault path or a data object list.
 The FQDN (fully qualified domain name) defaults to the FQDN of the current machine.
 When composable resources are used, the ichk command will scan for leaf resources starting from the given resource.